 Ledwidge uses the form of the Italian canzonetta, or song.
 The canzonetta must have at least two octaves made up of quatrains with alternating rhyme schemes and a repeated refrain.
 We can see some of what makes Ledwidge’s poetry distinctive when we examine the rhyme scheme.
 A canzonetta prime places the repeated rhymed word in line 8.
 Ledwidge places the repeated words in line 7 and 8.
 The word “you” remains unrhymed (hence the x), while “me”–the final word of each octave—is paired with “sea” and “threnody.”

-To One Dead Themes
+Themes in To One Dead

 The poem explores the two themes of heartbreak and great sorrow at sudden and tragic death.
 One year after his love rejected him and married another, she was dead.
 Ledwidge suffered from jealousy and the pangs of rejection.
 Some critics assume that he enlisted in the Army in order to escape Ireland and occupy his mind with thoughts of something other than Ellie.